tanfwong/rfsoc_notes/_sources/ch5/hls_intf.md

   more than one `m_axi` (`axis`) interface and assign memory-based
       (stream-based) channels to different `m_axi` (`axis`) interfaces by using the `bundle=` option of the interface pragma.

+* As Vitis HLS abstracts away the detailed hardware implementation of the kernel interface, we will skip over the details of the AXI4 protocols `s_axilite`, `m_axi`, and `axis` here.
+Detailed specification of the AXI4 protocols can be found in {cite}`axi4`, and details about the adapter design for these protocols can be found in {cite}`ug1037`.
+Instead, we will focus on HLS programming techniques to allow efficient data access between a DSP kernel and external hardware components, in particular, the global memory.